- 10 Dec 2024

 SED is easy to set up (compared to software-based encryption), notably transparent to the user, presents increased performance (CPU is freed up from encryption/decryption calculations), an optimally fast and secure disk erasure (sanitation), and protection against alternative boot methods due to the possibility to encrypt the MBR (Master Boot Record), rendering the drive inaccessible before pre-boot authentication.

-integrated cryptographic keys.
+The Trusted Platform Module (TPM, also known as ISO/IEC 11889) is an international standard for a secure crypto processor, a dedicated microcontroller designed to secure hardware through integrated cryptographic keys.
 Pre-Boot Authentication (PBA) or Power-On Authentication (POA) serves as an extension of the BIOS, UEFI or boot firmware and guarantees a secure, tamper-proof environment external to the operating system as a trusted authentication layer.

 The PBA prevents anything being read from the hard disk such as the operating system until the user has confirmed they have the correct password or other credentials.
 The SED password is stored in the TPM non-volatile memory.